 What is the most compelling argument for continuing your family foundation, or donor-advised fund, in perpetuity?
 What is the most compelling argument for raising annual payouts and setting a closing date?
 Whether to operate indefinitely or limit the lifespan of a foundation is among the most fundamental questions that foundations can ask—and a conversation every family or board should have.
 This NCFP Content Collection is aimed at new donors considering what strategic lifespan will best work for their foundation, as well as existing foundations that have already set a closing date, or any family or board contemplating the question.
 Know of other good resources to include here?
 Please suggest a resource.

-Considering the Question of Perpetuity
+Considering Payout and the Question of Perpetuity

 Foundation Case Studies

-The Irwin Sweeney Miller Foundation: a Study in Spend DownPassages Issue Briefs
+The Irwin Sweeney Miller Foundation: A Study in Spend DownPassages Issue Briefs

 NCFP Webinars and Teleconferences